Family Dentist Quincy, MA

 We welcome patients throughout the Quincy MA area to schedule an appointment with our family dentist office by calling 617-982-1649.
 Everyone should have their teeth cleaned and examined at least twice a year so if it has been awhile since you visited a dentist, don't delay in scheduling an appointment.
 During these ongoing dental exams we will make sure that your teeth are thoroughly cleaned and look for any signs of cavities or gum disease.
 If any are found, they will be treated right away before they can spread and create additional problems.
 Early detection and treatment are important for reducing any pain that may come as a result of an infection.
 For example, if gum disease is caught early, it can be treated with a thorough deep cleaning.
 If gum disease is left undiagnosed, surgery may eventually be required in order to correct it.

-Understanding the importance of these regular dental exams, the team at Premier Dental of Quincy and Milton work to make each patient extremely comfortable.
+Understanding the importance of these regular dental exams, the team at Core Dental Group and Implants Center work to make each patient extremely comfortable.
 This includes being welcoming and kind while performing dental treatments in a way that is painless and relaxing.
 Patients visit our dentist office because they trust us to do just that – take care of their teeth and gums, gently.
 The majority of our patients are local and come from the greater Quincy area, we also see patients that are looking for gentle dental care.

 40% of people over the age of 65 do not have all of their teeth.
 Don't be a statistic, come see us!
 Read more